“There’s Life After Bankruptcy”

 - Withdraws from your case without your consent because of a “conflict of interest” without specifying the nature of the conflict or the time the conflict arose.

 - Allows you to pay attorney fees for a Chapter 7 case in installments after the case is filed without reporting that arrangement in the papers filed with the bankruptcy court.

 If your attorney is exhibiting any of the behavior listed, start waving your red flag and get away as soon as possible.
 You need a professional that cares for your needs and sees you as an individual not a number.
 Call Paul Toscano to schedule your free initial consultation.

-Providing the People of Utah with Bankruptcy Legal Assistance.
+Providing the People of Utah with Bankruptcy Legal Assistance and Criminal Defense.